 Credit card fraud is a common occurrence

-A Federal Trade Commission study found that one in five Americans has an error on a credit report, and a Consumer Reports survey of more than 3,000 people also found that credit errors are common; 20 percent of those who checked their reports found mistakes that could lower their credit scores.
+A Federal Trade Commission study found that one in five Americans has an error on a credit report, and a Consumer Reports survey also found that credit errors are common; of the 6,000 people surveyed, 34 percent of those who checked their reports found mistakes that could lower their credit scores.
 More than half the people surveyed who tried to fix the error were rejected, ignored, or had other problems that prevented them from rectifying the situation (which clearly happened in my case).

 How often should you check your credit report?